 Tampa Bay’s consistent economic growth- driven by strong population and employment gains over the past several years- has made it one of the most desirable office markets in the Southeast US.
-However, in recent years the city’s ability to attract new, large corporate tenants has… Read More
+However, in recent years the city’s ability to attract new, large corporate… Read More

 The Southeast region of the U.S. has been one of the biggest benefactors of this expansionary economic period.
 The region boasts some of the fastest growing metro areas in the country – both in terms of population and job growth.
 Due to its low cost of living and favorable business climate, many companies and… Read More

 There is a fresh drive among residents, businesses and leaders of Jacksonville to create a thriving and vibrant downtown to rival similar cities of its size across the US.
 This push is spurred by momentum from Florida’s positive economic influences and local economic wins, as well as national real estate trends.
 While the last decade has brought much of the same for the Central Business District’s (CBD) office properties and vacancy… Read More

 Tampa’s commercial real estate market – and the Tampa office market in particular – is already an appealing destination for large, corporate tenants.
 The latest JLL research proves that while large blocks of space are limited, tenant demand is strong, so there is still room for growth.